 Rocha has indeed become one of the highest productivity potentials in Uruguay.
-In fact, the land main exploitation is the agricultural production.
+The main land exploitation is agricultural production.
 Rocha’s geography, the ideal weather conditions, clay-free soils with great drain capacity, large lakes that provide irrigation water of unbeatable quality, all make up the perfect background for the growing of different crops.
-All farms have access to water, infrastructure and equipment.
+All farms have access to water, infrastructure, and equipment.
 Its proximity to Brazil also contributes to business interaction and a more dynamic approach to developments in the region.

-In La Paloma, the fine yellow sand combined with a painted emerald green sea with large waves offer a spectacular view.
+In La Paloma, the fine yellow sand combined with a painted emerald green sea with large waves offers a spectacular view.

 No one dreamed 200 years ago that these deserted beaches could become, a century and a half later, one of the most popular resorts of Uruguay.

 The regions of Rocha offer a great variety of beaches with impressive beautiful scenery in permanent transformation.
 The small town of La Paloma has an original lighthouse which was built in 1874 at Cape Santa Maria and was at that time a desolate rocky point at sea surrounded by vast dunes of sand.

 After the construction of the lighthouse, this beautiful region was gradually inhabited and connected to the rest of the country.
 In 1874 a fleet of small vessels started to sail and began to establish a connection between Piriapolis, Punta Del Este and Montevideo.
 And not long after in 1914 the railroad was built and connected Rocha to the rest of the country.

 Under the watchful eye of a century lighthouse, its permanent residents share the rhythm of these quiet beaches and lead a pacific life, greeting each other on the street and stopping for casual conversations.